poonamkadian/gke-cost-optimisation/README.md

 gcloud auth application-default login
 ```

-It will redirect to login into the browser and authenticate the user.
-After login credentials token will be copied to the local machine.
-Using this command, the user does not need a service account key for Terraform creation.
+This command redirects to browser login for user authentication.
+After login, the token is copied to the local machine, eliminating the need for a service account key for Terraform creation.

 2. Provide the cluster details into Terraform main.tf:
 - Project_id